IdentityServer/Documentation/docs/endpoints/token.md

 - `authorization_code` (required for code grant)
 - `username` (required for password grant type)
 - `password` (required for password grant_type)
+- `login_hint` and `acr_values` (allowed for password grant type to pass additional information to user service)
 - `refresh_token` (required for refresh token grant)

 ### Authentication
 All requests to the token endpoint must be authenticated - either pass client id and secret via Basic Authentication or add `client_id` and `client_secret` fields to the POST body.

 ### Example
 (Form-encoding removed for readability)